Can You Swim in Lake McDonald?

 A short walk from Fish Creek Campground, the beach here is more secluded than Apgar and sees fewer day visitors.
 The bottom is rockier — water shoes are helpful.
 A picnic area makes this a good option for a longer afternoon at the lake.
 Day use is free.

-A small pull-off area midway along Lake McDonald's shore between the Lodge and Avalanche Creek.
+A small pull-off area midway along Lake McDonald's shore between the Lodge and Avalanche Creek, right by Sprague Creek Campground.
 Good lake access with views of the peaks reflected in the water.
 The entry is steeper and rockier than Apgar.
 Gets crowded on summer afternoons since it's one of the few accessible shore spots along the upper lake road.

 Cold Water Safety